pmean/build-website/text/04/AutomatingAnalyses.md

 title: Automating statistical analyses
 author: Steve Simon
 date: 2004-10-25
-category:
+categories:
 - Blog post
 tags:
 - Statistical computing
 output: html_document
 ---
-> Â Many of my projects involve writing a program in my text editor
+>  Many of my projects involve writing a program in my text editor
 > ([Textpad](http://www.textpad.com/)), copying it into the clipboard,
 > and then pasting it into a statistical program like
 > [S-plus](http://www.insightful.com/products/splus/default.asp) or